Macaulay2/M2/Macaulay2/e/pi-readme.txt

            masks to flip the reversed fields
-     the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors noncommutative versions of the multiplication, division, lcm, and gcd routines, which return an integer (or two) on the side a flag indicating whether to use the noncommutative version -- try hard to optimize the checking of this flag out (?)
+     the lcm routine, extended to provide the factors the gcd routine, extended to provide the factors

-From: Michael Stillman <mike@math.cornell.edu>
-Subject: Re: Re:
-Date: Thu, 1 Feb 2007 09:59:53 -0500

-The following orders are the ones that we would like to be really fast:

-1. grevlex -- and perhaps weighted grevlex
-2. an elimination order (again perhaps weighted), or an order which
-is given first by the value of a weight vector, with ties broken by
-grevlex (or revlex).
-3. lex
-4. a product order, with grevlex in each block (2 blocks is the most
-important here).

-Other orders are a convenience, but the ones above are the most
-heavily used.

-As for different sizes in different blocks, if it is simpler and
-faster to not allow that, I would be fine with that.

-Finally, I do not mind writing several "polynomial add" routines with
-different inlined calls to comparison, depending on the order.